Sujai1/hybrid-discovery/README.md

-# Hybrid Top-Down Global Causal Discovery
+# Hybrid Top-Down Global Causal Discovery with Local Search
+for Linear and Nonlinear Additive Noise Models

 This repository provides code for the methods **LHTS**, **NHTS**, and **ED** developed in the paper: